Skip to content

 Conclusion

-In case it wasn’t obvious from other blog posts (and my name), archaeology and anthropology are big interests of mine.
+In case it wasn’t obvious from other blog posts (and my blog name), anthropology is a big interest of mine.
 So much so that I have a Bachelor’s Degree in it!
-Archaeological sites can provide so much insight into history and culture and are always worth a visit if any of that interests you.

 While I only detailed two locations here, I’ll be returning to add more later when I revisit Ireland.
-There are so many sites scattered around Ireland that provide a greater perspective on the rich history of this great land!
-Many of them are still out there waiting to be discovered!
+There are so many sites scattered around the country that provide a greater perspective on the rich history of this great land!

 Related Posts: